 Select any component to instantly inspect its associated code.

-Once you’re satisfied with the code, you can 'copy' components individually, or click ‘Export Code’ at the top right corner of your window, choose whether to download the code for the full project, the current screen, or an individual component selection and click ‘Download project as ZIP.’👇
+Once you’re satisfied with the code, you can export the code for the full project, the current screen, or an individual component selection by clicking ‘Download ZIP.’
+You can also open a selection or a current screen in CodeSandbox: 👇

 When your download is complete, unzip the file from your browser’s download bar to view the code package 🚀.